MelvinQM/IOT-Personal/docs/journal.md

 </div>

 The cursor is way too small on screen right now.
 I'm looking into currently if I can just resize the image in code otherwise I will just make my sprites bigger from now on.

+## Week 5

+### Reorganize embedded projects
+Since the display arrived last week I still hadn't gotten around to moving all the code to the correct device.
+The WIFI/API connection was still in the controller project as this was done for testing purposes.
+I moved all the classes including Bluetooth and Wifi classes to the correct project.

+### Removing bluetooth from project in favor for UDP
+After having bluetooth and wifi running on the display I noticed that the screen wouldn't turn on anymore.
+I wasn't able to figure out the cause of this, but I think it's due to power consumption.
+Knowing this I had to make a decision since I didn't want to spend anymore time debugging this problem.
+I ended up ditching Bluetooth entirely in favor of using an UDP stream.
+The display now acts as a STA and AP which means it can connect to a wifi network but also host it's own access point.
+The controller connects to that access points and sends JSON formatted UDP packets which deliver any communication needed between the controller and display.

+### Cursor moving
+After establishing the UDP connection and parsing the data accordingly.
+I started working on translating the yaw, pitch and roll data from the gyroscope to logical values to move a cursor on screen.
+I was able to establish a satisfactory result allowing the user to now use the controller as a remote.
+Further improvements can be done as the gyroscope still seems to deviate slightly here and now.

+Additionally I added new sprites for the cursor to allow the user to see the sprite more easily and to allow the cursor to change to red.